Connect with others who understand.

 • Savings card

-You can also look at the Multiple Sclerosis Association of America’s database of prescription assistance programs operated by various DMT manufacturers.
-Don’t hesitate to call these companies to inquire about copay assistance.
+You can also look at the Multiple Sclerosis Association of America’s database of prescription programs operated by various DMT manufacturers.
+Don’t hesitate to call these companies to ask about financial help for your treatments, including MS infusions.
 One of their representatives can talk with you about the programs they offer, eligibility requirements, and how to apply.
-The doctor who prescribed your medications may need to provide them with information about your prescription.
+The health care professional who prescribed your medications may need to provide them with information about your prescription.

 “If any of you are having trouble with copays, please contact the manufacturer of your particular medication,” wrote a MyMSTeam member.
 “I did, and I’m getting $9,000 a year toward my copay.”